GuildCrafts/web-development-js/_goals/252-Init_2-OOP_Practice_with_Bike_Shop.md

 ## Specifications

-These are the basic specs for Bossggle, broken into 5 stages.
+These are the basic specs for OOP Practice, broken into 5 stages.
 If you complete these specs, try taking on some of the [Stretch specs](#stretch).

 #### Stage 1